-A fixed surface roughness length of 0.25 m has been applied over the entire modelling domain.
-As a precautionary measure, the GFS meteorological data is assumed to have a roughness length of 0.225 m.
+A fixed surface roughness length of 0.35 m has been applied over the entire modelling domain.
+As a precautionary measure, the GFS meteorological data is assumed to have a roughness length of 0.325 m.
 The effect of the difference in roughness length is precautionary as it increases the frequency of low wind speeds and the stability and therefore increases predicted ground level concentrations.
-The Lake Vyrnwy, Shobdon, RAF Shawbury and Trawscoed data is assumed to have a roughness length of 0.25 m.